The Lizard in Cornwall has outcrops of serpentine rock that contain many colours and create beautiful, natural patterns.

 In places the rocks have been polished as people sit on a rock bench or trample down a narrow path to a beach, each stepping on a particular rock.

-The original image shown alongside was interesting enough but transforming it into semi transparent cubes has given it an abstract nature I like.
+The original image shown below was interesting enough but transforming it into semi transparent cubes has given it an abstract nature I like.